jdandrade/jdandrade.github.io/_posts/2020-06-01-Android-Push-Notifications.md

 comments: true
 ---

-# Push Notifications for Android
+# Push Notifications

-Push notification is the ability to push newly available information to a client without the client having to poll for information, therefore potentially saving resources like CPU & Battery and achieving real-time messaging.
+A Push notification is the ability to push newly available information to a client without the client having to poll for information, therefore potentially saving resources like CPU & Battery and achieving real-time messaging.

 ## Android